zaiisao/Documentation/en/Agora Platform/recording_how_to.md

 ### Can I record in an audio or video call?

 Yes, Agora provides recording API methods and allows you to store recorded files on specified servers.
-Should I use the Agora Recording Server, Agora Recording SDK, or CDN Recording?
-The Agora Recording SDK is the recommended solution for all users.

 ### Should I use the Agora Recording Server, Agora Recording SDK, or CDN Recording?